Dreaker75/re-emerald/info_hub/FUTURE_PLANS.md

  - The Meteorite Key Item now allows to Forme change Deoxys (Professor Kozmo will give it back after researching it a bit)
  - Add Shiny breeding: Breeding a Shiny Pokemon will increase the chances of the offspring to be Shiny
  - Grab an item held by a defeated wild Pokemon automatically, no need to Thief it or the likes
- - Pressing L on the overworld will bring out a list of registered items (up to 10)
  - Pressing R on the overworld will bring out a list of useful things (toggle auto run, Sweet Scent (If an appropiate mon exists in party), consumables like Repels, etc)

 ## Others